-institute for Slearning
+institute for learning

 Weight on the Moon 7 RP.1 7 RP.2 c 7 RP.3 EU #1, 2, 3, 4, 8 Physics tells us that weights of objects on the moon are proportional to their weights on Earth.
 Suppose a 180-pound man weighs 30 pounds on the moon.
 What will a 60-pound boy weigh on the moon?
-Ounces of Coffee 7 RP.1 7 RP.2 a, b EU #1, 2, 3, 4, 8, 9 Julia made observations about the selling price of a new coffee that sold in three different-sized bags.
-She recorded those observations in the following table: a) Is there a proportional relationship between the amount of coffee and the price?
+Ounces of Julia made observations abo She recorded those observat • • coffee th nat sold in three different-sized bags.
+Coffee 7 RP.1 7 RP.2 a, b Price in Dollars 2.40 3.20 6.40 - EU #1, 2, 3, 4, 8, 9 a) Is there a proportional relationship between the amount of coffee and the price?
 Why or why not? b) Find the unit rates associated with this problem. c) Explain in writing what the unit rates mean in the context of this problem. d) Explain in writing why it is helpful for Julia to determine if the relationship between the amount of coffee and the price is proportional before she buys a bag of the new coffee.